-If you are looking for information on ferries to Dubrovnik, here you'll find the real truth about this way of traveling to Dubrovnik, the pearl of Adriatic.
+If you are looking for information on ferries to Dubrovnik, here you’ll find updated timetable to help you plan your travel to Dubrovnik Croatia.

-Searching the web you'll find a lot of Dubrovnik ferry connections with Split, Hvar or Korcula.
-All these information are about non existing connections.
-The reality is that there is not a single connection by a local ferry to Dubrovnik.
+Searching the web you’ll still find some car ferry connections with Dubrovnik from Split, Hvar or Korcula.
+All these information are about non existing car ferry lines.
+The fact is that there is no ferry that carries cars from Split to Dubrovnik.

 When in 2015 Jadrolinija decided to abolish the famous ferry (car and passengers) line Rijeka to Split, Hvar, Korcula to Dubrovnik, actually there is no way to get to Dubrovnik by ferry transferring your own car.

-To make more clear my statement I have to clarify the difference about ferry and catamaran (fast speed ship).
+For travelers who may not know, I’d like to to clarify the difference about car ferry and catamaran (fast speed ship).

-Clarifying this difference, there only one ferry line (car and passengers) to/from Dubrovnik.
+Clarifying this difference, there only one ferry line (car and passengers) that sails from Italy (Bari) to/from Dubrovnik.

 If you are planning your trip from Italy to Dubrovnik, the best way is to take a car ferry connection from Bari (southern Italian town on Italian Adriatic coast) to Dubrovnik.